feliks-szyszka/feliks-szyszka.github.io/README.md

 ## What's Inside

-- Custom-built sections for showcasing projects, skills, and contact details.
+- Custom-built frameworks for showcasing projects, skills, and contact details.
 - Responsive and adaptive design for both desktop and mobile devices.
 - No external frameworks - pure HTML, CSS, and a tiny little bit of JavaScript.